suriyasg/website/README.md

 | `npm run preview`         | Preview your build locally, before deploying     |
 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     | -->

+### Todo

+- Project Sturcuture in readme needs a rewrite
+- better integration of i18n
+- optimal use of hydration and ssr
+- reduce unnecessay complexity in components and pages
+- move exam centers and relevant data to database (makes it possible to change landing page contents from dashboard)
+- make it deployable on docker
+- about page
+- text content rewrite
+- results page

 ## 👀 Looking for us?